FelicityPictures/Maze-Final-Project/README.md

 6/10/15: Started working on boss class
-         Putting puzzles into map does not work 6/11/15: Redoing adding puzzles into map due to bugs
+         Putting puzzles into map does not work 6/11/15: Redoing adding puzzles into map due to bugs Made the PuzzleTileGame playable while going through map (!)
+         Need to fix some bugs in PuzzleTileGame

 What do we have as of 6/1?